 - The ovaries have been removed because of tumour, cyst formation or endometriosis

 - The ovaries have stopped functioning prematurely (premature ovarian failure)

 - Chemotherapy or radiotherapy treatment for another condition e.g. cancer

-In any of these cases the only way a woman may be able to carry and give birth to a child is by another woman donating eggs to her.
+These women may be able to carry and give birth to a child if another woman donates eggs to her.
 To donate eggs and enable a woman to have a child she would otherwise not have, is a wonderful gift and a very generous and courageous thing to do.

 What is involved for the donor?

 - Stimulation of the ovaries to produce a number of eggs